Memer121/SegNet-MHP-Camera/readme.md

 9. Now right-click the SDP file and select `Open with VCL Player`

-10. If everything works, you should get a live video feed pop up on your jetson's screen, showing everything normally and should only highlight humans in the frame.
+10. If everything works, you should get a live video on your screen, showing everything normally and should only highlight humans in the frame.
+`NOTE: For the first time, it may take a few minutes to load`